emsif84/emsif84.github.io/index.md

 When Snowflake was introduced, my knowledge in SQL came into play.
 Furthermore i had to familiarize myself with PowerBI, which was also introduced for developing dashboards.
 So, there was a lot to learn, and i´m still learning today.

-But somehow, there was missing piece in my data knowledge.
-Up to this point i did a lot of exploratory data analysis or said differently, i worked so far with data which represent the past.
+But somehow, there is a missing piece in my data knowledge.
+Up to this point i did a lot of exploratory data analysis or said differently, so far i work with data which represent the past.

 &nbsp;